Start of main content

 You rehearse and prepare for your session

-JULY 4
+JULY 14

-We close CFP
+We close Call For Papers

 We let you know about our final decision